After I click to enter the database, I'm not brought to the page to enter my library card number.

 This happens when the authentication server that hosts the page that asks for your library card number is down.
 Please email our law librarians, who will contact technical support for the authentication server.

 After I enter my library card number and click on Login, nothing happens.

 This may happen when you’re using Chrome or Firefox as your browser.
 Our authentication vendor, SirsiDynix, doesn't always play nicely with either one.
-You can try putting your cursor right after your library card number and hitting enter.
-If that doesn't work, please use Internet Explorer instead.
+Put your cursor right after your library card number and then hit Enter.

 After I enter my library card number, the screen comes back with the message "Please try again."